 Unlike standard glass, laminated glass does not shatter on impact.
-This is because its plastic interlayer keeps the sheet in one piece.
+We use a plastic interlayer to keep the sheet in one piece.

-Passive house is the ultimate energy efficiency status.
-It was originated in Germany during the late 80s and early 90s.
+Passive House is the ultimate energy efficiency status.
+It originated in Germany during the late 80s and early 90s.
 The concept involves maximising the energy efficiency of a property by reducing its ecological footprint.
-The result is an ultra-low-energy building that requires little energy for space heating or cooling.
+The result is an ultra-low-energy building that requires very little energy for space heating or cooling.

 Our Ultimate Performance range is designed with Passive House standards in mind.

 U-values and G-values will change dependant on the rooflight you choose, and the size that you specify.
-However, the following table of values should serve as a general guide to how each of our glass types impacts on performance.
+However, the following table of values serves as a general guide to how each of our glass types impacts on thermal performance.